 Well, there are plenty of things that you can do to keep yourself active, keep the soil in your garden active, and help alleviate some of the winter doldrums.

-What is a Winter Garden?
+What is a winter garden?

 Well, the term “winter garden” is probably self-explanatory.
-It is garden that you plant when the temperature turns cold.
+It is a garden that you plant when the temperature turns cold.
 However, it goes a little bit deeper than that.

 A winter garden is one stocked with hardy plants that really add spice to your yard all year long.
 These are the types of plants that thrive even when it gets bitterly cold and can even look gorgeous when covered in snow.
 The kind of plants that will make you want to bundle up and head out into your garden despite the chilly wind.